lightblue-platform/openshift-lightblue-all/README.md

 ```

 # Verification
-You can verify your deployment by simply running functional tests for lightblue against your newly deployed application!
+In addition to creating the sample entity data you can verify your deployment by running functional tests for lightblue against your newly deployed application!
 See how [here](https://github.com/lightblue-platform/lightblue-tests#functional-tests).